AFFORDABLE HOUSING RESOLUTION OF THE CITY OF MINNEAPOLIS

 3. SRO Replacement

-That the City of Minneapolis prohibits the demolition/condemnation/elimination of SRO-type housing for any project receiving City assistance in the City of Minneapolis, as defined above, unless demolition/condemnation is unavoidable, in which case replacement of such units will be required as part of the project finance plan.
+The City of Minneapolis prohibits the demolition/condemnation/elimination of SRO-type housing for any project receiving City assistance in the City of Minneapolis, as defined above, unless demolition/condemnation is unavoidable, in which case replacement of such units will be required as part of the project finance plan.

 4. Senior Housing